 The concept of the data lake originated with big data's emergence as a core asset for companies and Hadoop's arrival...

-as a platform for storing and managing it.
+as a platform for storing and managing the data.
 However, blindly plunging into a Hadoop data lake implementation won't necessarily bring your organization into the big data age -- at least, not in a successful way.

-That's particularly true in cases where data assets of all shapes and sizes are funneled into a Hadoop environment in an ungoverned manner.
+That's particularly true in cases where data assets of all shapes and sizes are funneled into a Hadoop environment or another big data repository in an ungoverned manner.
 A haphazard approach of this sort leads to several challenges and problems that can severely hamper the use of a data lake to support big data analytics applications.

 For example, you might not be able to document what data objects are stored in a data lake or their sources and provenance.
 That makes it difficult for data scientists and other analysts to find relevant data distributed across a Hadoop cluster and for data managers to track who accesses particular data sets and determine what level of access privileges are needed on them.